I’m closing Writers’ Huddle for new members this Friday (31st October) and won’t be reopening the virtual doors until, at the earliest, May 2015.

 How much do membership sites make?

 This obviously depends on (a) what you charge per member and (b) how many members you have.
-You might decide to create a small, exclusive site with a limit of 20 members … but if you’re charging $199/month per member, that’s almost $4,000 per month that you’re making.
+You might decide to create a small, exclusive site with a limit of 20 members … but if you’re charging $199/month per member, you’d make almost $4,000 per month.
+Right now, I charge $19.99 per member for Writers’ Huddle.

 I’m hoping this has given you a clearer idea of how I actually make money from my writing, and I also hope I’ve inspired you to try out some entrepreneurial routes yourself.
-(If you do, drop me a line and let me know.)
+(If you do, email me, or leave a comment, to let me know.)

 Join On Track and Get Your Writing Project Going